PrismLibrary/Prism-Documentation/docs/dependency-injection/add-custom-container.md

 }
 ```

-As I mentioned, Prism's IOC abstraction only provides the most common functionality.
+As previously mentioned, Prism's IOC abstraction only provides the most common functionality.
 This means that you could find an advanced scenario where you need direct access to the underlying container.
 To achieve a more complex registration, you can add an extension method like we provide in the Container specific packages:

 ```cs
 public static class ContainerExtensions